 If this is too confusing, just remember English is all about SVO:

-While some consider personification (“attribution of human characteristics to abstract concepts”) a stylistic fault, it is also an “innate tendency of human psychology” – meaning readers understand it without thinking much, and that’s a writer’s purpose.
+While some consider personification (“attribution of human characteristics to abstract concepts”) a stylistic fault, Wikipedia calls it an “innate tendency of human psychology” – meaning readers understand it without thinking too much.
+That’s a writer’s job.

-Another common example are introductions like “The paper says…” or “The report states…” It’s perfectly fine in English, everyone understands that paper doesn’t speak, and that’s the shortest way to say it.
+Another common example are introductions like “The paper says…” or “The report states…” It’s perfectly fine in English, everyone understands that paper doesn’t speak, and that it’s the shortest way to say it.

 In “proper” German you would have to write “It is written in the essay…” (“In dem Aufsatz steht geschrieben…”) to imply that the dead paper is just a vehicle for a very smart human, probably a German, who isn’t even mentioned directly, because he’s camera shy.
 That’s also why you have to call this paper an “essay” and why German translators are always “Fachübersetzer.”